Jedha, Kyber, Erso

 "Jedha, Kyber, Erso" is the series finale of the American science fiction political spy thriller drama television series Andor.
 It is the twelfth episode of the second season and the twenty-fourth episode of the series overall; it was written by Tom Bissell and directed by Alonso Ruizpalacios.

-"Jedha, Kyber, Erso" was released on Disney+ on May 13, 2025 as part of a three-episode block also including "Make It Stop" and "Who Else Knows?", and received universal acclaim from critics and audiences alike.
+"Jedha, Kyber, Erso" was released on Disney+ on May 13, 2025 as part of a three-episode block also including "Make It Stop" and "Who Else Knows?".
+The episode received universal acclaim from critics and audiences alike for its performances, direction, cinematography and emotional weight.

 Plot

 After locating the source of Kleya Marki's transmission, (Note: As depicted in "Who Else Knows?")
-Heert and his team approach the safehouse, where Cassian and Ruescott Melshi convince Kleya to return to Yavin with them and convey Luthen's information about the Death Star (Note: Luthen receives this information from Lonni Jung in "Make It Stop") to the Alliance council.
-On their way out, they are intercepted by Heert's team, and a shootout ensues.
-K-2SO soon arrives and dispatches the troops, killing Heert by using him as a human shield; however, Kleya is seriously wounded.
-The four return to the U-wing and begin the journey back to Yavin.
+Heert and his team approach the safehouse, where Cassian and Melshi have convinced Kleya to return with them to Yavin and convey Luthen's information about the Death Star.
+(Note: Luthen receives this information from Lonni Jung in "Make It Stop") They are pinned down in a shootout with the Imperials, and Kleya is concussed by a stun grenade.
+K-2SO comes to their rescue, making short work of Heert and his team.
+The four return to the U-wing and depart for Yavin.

-On Yavin, Mon, Bail Organa and Davits Draven argue with Saw Gerrera over the latter's attacking kyber shipments on Jedha.
-(Note: This is further expanded upon in Rogue One) Saw denies he is even on Jedha to begin with, which Mon and Draven both dispute.
+On Yavin, Mon, Bail Organa, and Draven argue with Saw Gerrera by holoprojector about the latter's attacks on kyber shipments on Jedha.
 After Saw angrily ends their call, the group is informed that Cassian's U-wing has returned to the base.
-Bail is upset at Cassian's leaving the base without authorisation; Draven and Admiral Raddus arrange for a hostile interception of the returning ship, and Cassian is brought before the Alliance council to explain himself.

-Cassian informs the council of Luthen's death, (Note: As depicted in "Make It Stop") and relays what Kleya has told him.
-The information is met with skepticism from the council, primarily due to their strained relationship with its source, Luthen Rael.
-Cassian angrily defends Luthen, saying that the council has given "a fraction of his sacrifice" to the Rebellion.
-Bail dismisses and grounds Cassian, who receives permission from Mon to visit Kleya in the infirmary.
-Cassian tells Kleya that the council was skeptical, but assures her that he is doing everything he can.
+Bail is angry at Cassian's insubordination; Draven and Admiral Raddus arrange for a hostile interception of the returning ship, and Cassian is brought before the Alliance council to explain himself.
+He informs them of Luthen's death (Note: As depicted in "Make It Stop") and relays Kleya's information, but it is met with skepticism due to the councillors' strained relationship with Luthen Rael.
+Cassian defends Luthen, saying that the councillors have given "a fraction of his sacrifice" to the rebellion.
+Bail dismisses and confines Cassian, though Mon allows him to visit Kleya in the infirmary.
+Cassian tells Kleya that he is doing all he can to persuade the council.